Chapter 11:

 He cracked an eye open, watching Doresu watch him.
 "I'll be the first to admit I'm not the best sleeper," he admitted, dragging himself more upright and canting his head lazily with a shrug, adding in a mutter to himself, "Didn't expect Ossary to be the one shoving in tonight, though.
 Probably should've."

 It was just like back then, after all.
-Bunch of formshifters vying for top spot, snapping each other into place like the animals they could turn into.
+Bunch of formshifters vying for top spot, playing dominance games.
 They always did hate someone refusing to play by their little "pack" rules, like college but among wolves, funnily enough.

 God, how he'd hated that place.